ruby2js/ruby2js/docs/src/_docs/filters/esm.md

 conversion.
 It will add the relevant import statements automatically whenever a particular class or function name is referenced.
 These can be either default or named exports.
 Simply provide an `autoimports` hash with one or more keys to the `Ruby2JS.convert` method.
+(NOTE: use camelCase names, not snake_case.)
 Examples:

 ```ruby
 require "ruby2js/filter/esm"